-In this article, we will see how to count consecutive rows in SQL.
-This is one of the most important and commonly used real time SQL concept.
+In this article, we’ll see the way to count consecutive rows in SQL with practical examples. this is often one of the foremost important and commonly used real-time SQL concepts.

-At the end of this article I have captured the video tutorial for your better understanding.
-So make sure to watch that video as well.
+At the end of this article, I even have provided a video-based tutorial for your better understanding.
+So confirm to watch that video also.

-Now we will discuss sql count consecutive occurrences with practical example.
+Now we will discuss SQL count consecutive occurrences with practical examples.

-Let us consider the Bus ticket booking system for this example.
+Let us consider the ticket booking system for this instance.

-Sometimes we want to book the tickets only when two consecutive seats are available or three or more consecutive bookings are available depending on our need.
+Sometimes we would like to book the tickets only two consecutive seats are available or three or more consecutive bookings are available for our booking depending on our need.

 Now my requirement here is I want to book the seats where three consecutive seats are available.